Candied cinnamon sugar pecans in mason jar with red lid.

 Spoil your friends, family, and teachers this year with some sweet Homemade gifts… made with love!
 Go grab some Mason Jars and let’s get started!

-So have you tried this easy candied Cinnamon Sugar Pecans Recipe yet?
+So have you tried making this easy candied Cinnamon Sugar Pecans Recipe for yourself yet?

 What a simple, tasty recipe!
 Would it work to use a combination of different nuts, say pecans, almonds, and cashews?